Wildroot Cream-Oil

-Wildroot Cream-Oil is a men's hair tonic sold in the United States from the 1940s to the 1960s by the Wildroot Hair Tonic Company, based in Buffalo, New York.
+Wildroot Cream-Oil was a men's hair tonic sold in the United States from the 1940s to the 1960s by the Wildroot Hair Tonic Company based in Buffalo, New York.

 Background

 The company first started selling Wildroot Hair Tonic in 1911.
 In the 1920s, the tonic was primarily marketed to women, with advertisements warning that bobbed hair and tight hats would cause baldness, unless they used the Wildroot product.
 Wildroot started marketing the product to men in the 1930s.
 In 1937, the company was scolded by the Federal Trade Commission for claiming that Wildroot Hair Tonic keeps the scalp "healthy", "penetrates" the sebaceous glands, cleans up dandruff "completely", and that the results were "guaranteed".

 The company's original tonic was alcohol-based; alcohol became more scarce during World War II.
 In the early 40s, chemist Emanuel Gundlach invented a new alcohol-free formula.
 At first, Gundlach presented the Wildroot executives with a cream that came in a tube, but they rejected that formulation.
 Adding more water to the mix, the company bottled the product, and the new Wildroot Cream-Oil was a success.
 The product's main ingredient was lanolin, also known as wool grease, which is a wax secreted by the sebaceous glands of domestic sheep.

 Wildroot Cream-Oil was first sold in 1943.
 In the 1950s, the product was associated with the greaser subculture, teenage boys who slicked their hair down into a ducktail style.

 In 1951, the Wildroot Hair Tonic Company set up the Wildroot Foundation (now the Western New York Foundation), which provides funds for local organizations in Buffalo.
 The Wildroot company was sold to Colgate-Palmolive in 1959 for $10.5 million.
 A "Wildroot Hair Groom" is still being marketed today by the Oakhurst Company.